… or hot-fixes surprise!

 For example, the transistor (TR6) soldered over the Z80 processor is a patch to fix a bug in the Issue 2 ULA.

-However, some of the remaining repairs weren’t exactly first-class art as you saw on pictures.
+However, some of the remaining repairs weren’t exactly first-class art as you saw in the pictures.

 Anyway, I started by correcting all dodgy solder points, resoldering some parts, and cleaning in general.

-Some fixes turned to be legit like the one below that repaired a broken trace. (after cleaning photo)
+Some fixes turned out to be legit like the one below that repaired a broken trace. (after cleaning photo)

 I did small resoldering on that one 🙂